wwPDB/py-wwpdb_apps_val_rel/README.md

 For example, to relieve congestion in the emdb folder, stop the regular producer crons, then start selective consumers with exchange names 'pdb_production_exchange' and 'emdb_production_exchange', then start corresponding producers with the same exchange names, one with option '--pdb_release' and one with option '--emdb_release'.

 In the present system, subscription queues must not be run at the same time as the regular queues, at least not with the same options, or else they will both publish/consume the same files.

+### 6) Debugging

+ValidationReleaseServiceHandler runs a background process which is difficult to get debugging information from.

+If errors occur from mixing of priority and non-priority queues, ValidationReleaseServiceHandler will not report them.

+One possible side effect is that consumers will not stop when attempting to stop them with ValidationReleaseServiceHandler.

+If consumers will not stop, pass an argument of --list to ValidationReleaseServiceHandler.

+The running consumer process ids will be listed.

+If it's possible to detect the processes that are responsible, delete all or some of the running process ids and their associated pid files.